Issues

 Applying Right to Repair principles to PPE and safety equipment could have deadly consequences.

 125 million U.S. workers rely on PPE and safety equipment to keep safe on the job.
-To protect the health and safety of those workers, Right to Repair legislation must exempt all PPE and safety equipment.
+To protect them, Right to Repair legislation must exempt all PPE and safety equipment.

 54% of user-repaired farm equipment had critical safety features disabled or impaired